Face mask alternatives: How to cover up if you don’t have a mask

-If you live in metropolitan Melbourne or the Mitchell Shire, you are currently required by law to cover your face when you leave home.
+If you live in the state of Victoria, you are currently required by law to cover your face when you leave home.
 However, there are a few exceptions to the ruling.
 These include:

 - Children under the age of 12

 - Those affected by relevant medical conditions, for example, those with breathing difficulties or certain disabilities

 - Persons who are deaf or hard of hearing

 - Persons driving alone in their vehicle

 - Professional sportspeople (when training or competing)

 For a full list of lawful excuses to not wear a mask, see the Victorian government website.

 When do I have to wear a mask or face covering?